rynocav226/wedding-website/frontend/README.md

-hide Song Request menu item from NavigationBar and remove from siteNavigation hide Sara's travel blog
+hide Song Request menu item from NavigationBar and remove from siteNavigation hide Sara's travel blog after production build, copy _redirects into the root of the build folder

 General
 > Change title and icon - DONE